- The Project

 In November 2011, a Conference on the Foundations of Shared Responsibility in International Law was held.
 It explored fundamental and conceptual issues that explain the state of law, as well as possibilities for further development of the law pertaining to shared responsibility.
 This conference was also a first take on the findings of the project, and allowed for confrontation with competing and/or complementary approaches.

 In October 2015, a workshop was convened to discuss the planning and process for the SHARES Commentaries on the Law of International Responsibility.
 The Commentaries are a normative authoritative product that can be referred to by judges, practitioners and scholars in conjunction with the ILC Articles.
-They will be drafted in consultation with experts during 2016, and will be presented in the fall of that year.
+They will be drafted in consultation with experts, and will be presented in 2018.

 In order to provide a better understanding of specific areas where issues of shared responsibility arise, a series of expert meetings with professionals and academics was organized at the beginning of the project.
 Reports of these seminars are available in the areas of international environmental law, refugee law and peace operations.
 Furthermore, other seminars, in particular related to the SHARES Book Series, have been organized in 2013/2014.